 This National Monument is the Only National Park Unit in San Diego County

-As a part of the National Park System, this national monument is fully staffed by rangers.
-These rangers offer extensive knowledge of the explorer Juan Cabrillo’s history and the surrounding natural area.
+This national monument is fully staffed by rangers, who are part of the national park system and offer extensive knowledge of the explorer Juan Cabrillo’s history and the surrounding natural area.

-The Junior Ranger Program is free to participate in, and the park participates in Every Kid Outdoors, a program for 4th graders established by NPS.
+The Junior Ranger Program is free, and the park participates in Every Kid Outdoors, a program for 4th graders established by NPS.

 The Statue’s Original Home Was in Oakland

-Though the fourteen-foot statue is considered an icon of San Diego, many people don’t know the statue’s original home was to be in Oakland.
-The governor at the time, Culbert Olsen, thought Oakland would be a fitting place given the large Portuguese population within the city.
+Though the fourteen-foot statue is considered an icon of San Diego, many people don’t know it’s original home was to be in Oakland.
+The governor at the time, Culbert Olsen, thought Oakland would be a fitting place given the city’s large Portuguese population.

 However, this caused quite a stir, as many San Diegans felt the beautiful monument was a better fit at the location Cabrillo landed.
 A surprising chain of events happened next, with politicians accusing a San Diego senator of “kidnapping” the statue.
 It arrived at what is now Cabrillo National Monument in 1949.